Tufin/oasdiff/docs/BREAKING-CHANGES.md

 A common way to use oasdiff is by running it as a step the CI/CD pipeline to detect changes.
 In order to prevent changes, oasdiff can be configured to return an error if changes above a certain level are found.
 - To exit with return code 1 if ERR breaking changes are found, add the `--fail-on ERR` flag.
-- To exit with return code 1 if ERR or WARN breaking changes are found, WARN or ERR, add the `--fail-on WARN` flag.
+- To exit with return code 1 if ERR or WARN breaking changes are found, add the `--fail-on WARN` flag.
 - To exit with return code 1 if any changes are found, add the `--fail-on INFO` flag.

 ### Color